 Our classes are small.
 Generally four to six students are placed in each according to their reading and/or language skills, as determined by assessments given upon intake.
 Taught by trained volunteer tutors, all groups follow a nationally-recognized curriculum, which integrates language and life skills lessons.
 Students and teachers each receive copies of the textbook.

-Classes are offered during three terms: fall, winter, and spring.
-The regular school year ends in June, with a summer session in July (see calendar).
+Classes are offered during four terms: fall, winter, spring, and summer.
 Registration is ongoing through each term (see class schedule) at both of our locations in Hartford and East Hartford.

 Literacy Volunteers provides small-group instruction in: